Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Method

 \textbf{\hksAfull (\hksA):} The role of \hksA is to perform visual content aware preliminary frame sampling.
-The established approach for preliminary frame selection is uniform sampling.
-In contrast, \hksA extracts per-frame visual features using a deep neural network followed by an iterative clustering procedure to identify $n$ non-overlapping frame sets.
-Within each of the n sets, we uniformly sample $k$ frames obtaining a total of $T_a = k \times n$.
+The established approach for preliminary frame selection is uniform sampling (limited to at most 200 frames).
+In contrast, \hksA processes 900 to 1800 uniformly sampled frames to extract per-frame visual features using a lightweight deep neural network (\resneteight) followed by a clustering procedure to identify $n$ non-overlapping frame sets.
+Within each of the n sets, we uniformly sample $\leq \tau$ frames obtaining a total of $T_a \leq \tau \times n$.
 Our iterative clustering procedure is outlined in \Cref{alg:tsc}.
-It calculates pairwise distances between all frames accounting for intra-frame local information using the extracted per-frame features, followed by n iterative frame similarity based grouping operations.
-Further details in \cref{app:icp}.

-Our reasoning for \hksA is that videos, especially long-form ones, contain extensive information redundancy across its temporal dimension.
-For example, in a long sub-sequence of mostly static frames from a single scene, beyond its first frame the rest may contain little additional information.
-We hypothesize that our \hksA module will utilize frame level feature similarity to cluster the frames, such that each cluster corresponds to a common scene or motion.
-A single cluster could contain just one frame or significantly more based on frame feature similarities.
-This leads to a \textit{non-uniform sampling of frames} across the entire video.
-In contrast to uniform sampling across the entire videos where each timestamp is treated equally, in our formulation the uniform sampling within segments will allow more frames to be sampled from information heavy temporal regions.
+It calculates pairwise distances between all frames accounting for intra-frame local information using the extracted per-frame features, followed by n iterative frame similarity based clustering operations.
+A single cluster could contain just one frame or significantly more based on frame feature similarities, leading to a \textit{non-uniform sampling of frames} across the entire video.
+This allows more frames to be sampled from the information heavy temporal regions of videos.

-\textbf{Coarse Keyframe Detector (CKD):} Unlike the \hksA in prior stage, CKD reasons across both visual and language modalities (using the paired textual query) to further sub-sample the $T_a$ frames output from the \hksA module.
-The inputs to this CKD stage are the $T_a$ frames and the paired query $\mathbf{q}$.
-The module generates a set of keywords $K_{\text{CKD}}$, selects $T_b$ frames conditioned on these keywords, and outputs the selected $T_b$ frames with a confidence value and keyword assigned to each frame.